 - After the device turns off, press and hold the Top or Side button again until you see the Apple logo

-- Restart an iPhone X
+- Restart an iPhone X and above

 - Press and hold the Side button and either volume button until the slider appears